dailydotdev/daily/README.md

 At daily.dev we care about:

-* 🌟 **Maintainance**: We are working continuously to introduce new features, fix bugs, and improve user experience — 40+ releases on average in a year.
+- 🌟 **Maintenance**: We are working continuously to introduce new features, fix bugs, and improve user experience — 40+ releases on average in a year.
-* ♾ **Being relevant**: daily.dev's article feed is constantly updated.
+- ♾ **Being relevant**: daily.dev's article feed is constantly updated.
 Discover brand-new content as soon as it is published.
-* 🧵 **Open-source**: daily.dev is completely open-source.
+- 🧵 **Open-source**: daily.dev is completely open-source.
 We believe in transparency and giving back to the community, so we decided to publish the source code to GitHub.
 Suggest a feature, report a bug, or even contribute.
 Everyone is welcome!

 <p align="center">
     <img src="/assets/daily-cover-photo.png" alt="daily.dev" width="550">